mattunderscorechampion/tree-root/README.md

 ##Targeted Language

-The current target is Java 7.
-I know Java 8 is the latest version and the Streams API may be helpful for tree traversals.
-I maybe able to add some Java 8 specific extensions and I will move the target over to Java 8 towards EOL of Java 7.
+The current target is Java 8.
+Some Java 8 features are being used in the API.

 ##License